Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 That sums it up as well as I could.
 In Week 1 the Saints forced 3rd and 7 or longer nine times and failed to end a drive in five of those instances.
 This week they did it eight times, and failed to get off the field on five of them -- two surrendered by penalty.

 That means the Saints' success rate when forcing 3rd and 7 is 41% (7-17).
 I don't even need to look up the success rate for defenses across the league in those situations, it's a lot higher.
-If the Saints had that number at 60% or higher, they're at least 1-1 if not 2-0.
+If the Saints had that number at 60% or above, they're at least 1-1 if not 2-0.
 That's the margin in the NFL.

-Hopefully Young can get back to practice this week and the Saints can find out sooner rather than later, because you simply can't win football games if you can't get off the field in those situations.
+Hopefully Young can get back to practice this week and the Saints can find out sooner rather than later, because you simply can't win football games if you can't get off the field consistently in those situations.

 ━━